sthysel/reposort/README.md

 ### For Users

-Install as a tool using uv:
+`reposort` is in pypi, install as a tool using uv:

 ```bash
 # Install globally as a tool